 Laughter By D.I.
 Jolly

 At age five he felt like he’d lived a thousand years, and pretending to be a child for 16 hours out of every few years was difficult.
 But he managed, mostly.
-He came across as a distant sleepy child who didn’t interact with other children much and if caught off guard, spoke like a man his mental age which frightened adults and confused children.
-All things considered, his parents couldn’t be blamed for what they did, they weren’t to know that sending him for his first sleepover would have the effect it had.
+He came across as a distant, sleepy child who didn’t interact with other children much and, if caught off guard, spoke like a man his mental age, which frightened adults and confused children.
+All things considered, his parents couldn’t be blamed for what they did, they weren’t to know that sending him to his friend Josh’s house for his first sleepover would have the effect it had.